 Choose the source of data and authoring tool

-When you create reports that show data from Team Foundation Server (TFS), you specify one of three sources of data and use one of three authoring tools.
+When you create reports that show data from Azure DevOps Server, previously named Team Foundation Server (TFS), you specify one of three sources of data and use one of three authoring tools.
 The choice of data source and authoring tool are interrelated.

 The simplest reports that you can generate are based on work item lists.
 You can create reports about work items by exporting a work item query to Office Excel.
 Work item lists are best suited to tables and charts that handle no more than several hundred work items.

 You can create current status and historical trend data by using the Online analytic processing (OLAP) data cube (TFS_Analysis), which is optimized for reporting.
 The OLAP data cube is best suited to reports that provide aggregated information, such as the number of work items that meet a set of criteria.
 If you want to create reports that show trends over time, such as burn-down or progress charts, you can most easily create them from the OLAP data cube.

 You can use the relational warehouse database (TFS_Warehouse) to create reports that provide line-item details.
 These include reports that contain titles of work items and more complex reports that do not include trends or historical data.

 As the following table shows, your choice of data source depends not only on the kind of data that you want to show but also on the tool that you use to create reports.
 If you use Excel, you cannot use the warehouse database effectively.
 If you use Report Builder or Report Designer, you cannot use lists of work items.

 |Authoring tool||Work item query results||OLAP data cube (TFS_Analysis)||Relational warehouse database (TFS_Warehouse)|

 For more information about how you can create reports that access the three sources of data, see the related topics in the following table.

 |Excel||Work item query results||Use the query editor to list and manage queries|